marine-raimbault/JavaBootcamp/README.md

 ## Getting Started
 Welcome here !

-This is the code for my video: ;
+This is the code for my video: [Java Bootcamp in 12 Minutes](https://youtu.be/xIPODmdMp-8);

 It contains my summary of a 2 week intensive java bootcamp (MATSE Java Blockkurs)